SonarSoftwareInc/poller-v1/README.md

 You can upgrade by updating the repository and checking out the tag you wish to update to.
 You can also simplify this by using the `checkForUpgrades` script.
 To run this, type `sudo php /opt/poller/bin/checkForUpgrades.php`.
 You should do this fairly regularly to ensure your poller is up to date.

 You can also automate updates by adding this file to cron.
-To do this, copy the automatic cron file by typing <code>sudo cp conf/poller_upgrade /etc/cron.d</code>.
+To do this, copy the automatic cron file by typing <code>sudo cp poller_upgrade /etc/cron.d</code>.
 This will force the system to check for poller updates every morning, and update if any are available.